pradeepkumar24rk/pradeepkumar24rk/README.md

 ## About Me

- I’m a Full-Stack Developer who loves working with the MERN stack and iOS.
-Always curious, always building, and always exploring new tech!
+I’m a Full-Stack Developer fluent in MERN and iOS magic.
+I love turning ideas into apps, exploring new tech, and learning something cool every day.

 ## Skills and Technologies